BaberKhan56/CODSOFT/Task_4_Currency_Converter/README.md

-# Task 4 – Currency Converter
+# Task 5 - Student Management System

-This project is developed as part of the **CodSoft Java Internship**.
+This project is developed as part of the CodSoft Java Internship.

-##  Project Description
+## Description
-The Currency Converter is a Java console-based application that converts an amount from one currency to another using **real-time exchange rates** fetched from a public API.
+A console-based Java Student Management System that allows users to manage student records efficiently.
+The system is built using Object-Oriented Programming principles and supports basic CRUD operations along with file handling for data persistence.

 ## Features
-- Currency selection (Base & Target)
-- Real-time exchange rate fetching
+- Add new student records
+- Update existing student information
+- Search students by roll number
+- Display all student records
+- Delete student records
-- User input for amount
+- File handling for permanent data storage
-- Accurate currency conversion
-- Displays converted amount with currency symbol

-##  Technologies Used
-- Java
-- REST API
-- HttpURLConnection
+- Menu-driven console interface
-- Console-based UI
+- Input validation for accurate data entry

-##  How to Run the Program
+## How to Run
-1. Open terminal or command prompt.
-2. Navigate to the project folder.
-3. Compile the program:
+javac StudentManagementApp.java
+java StudentManagementApp